 Obstruction of either the central airways or superior vena cava is a complication of cancer which can cause severe breathlessness.

+Chemotherapy should be considered, where clinically appropriate, as the first line treatment for chemosensitive tumours causing obstruction.
 There is evidence that both endovascular stenting and radiotherapy are effective in malignant superior vena cava obstruction.
 [1-2]